satyarohith/shark/README.md

 # Shark

-A Commandline Tool to Interact with Digitalocean API.
+A CLI to Interact with DigitalOcean.

 ## Installation
 >shark is in beta.